What is a dark web scan and can it protect your identity?

-This criminal might then use your sensitive information to buy flat-screen TVs and computers with your credit card data, take out loans or open new credit cards in your name, or siphon money from your bank account.
+This criminal might then use your sensitive information to buy flat-screen TVs and computers with your credit card data, take out loans or open new credit cards with your name and Social Security number, or transfer money from your bank account.

 What kind of personal information is on the dark web?

 Here is the personal information that thieves commonly access and sell on the dark web:

 - Credit card and debit card account numbers

 - Log-in information for payment services such as PayPal or Zelle

 - Driver’s licenses

 - Log-in information for subscription services, like Netflix or Blue Apron